banool/lectureDL/README.md

 The features with the `~` are configurable through the settings file(s).

-**Note that you do not *need* to use a settings file, you can run the program without the settings file and it will just fall back to defaults and ask you for any required information.**
+**Note that you do *not* need to use a settings file, you can run the program without the settings file and it will just fall back to defaults and ask you for any required information.**

 ## Setup:
-lectureDL is written in [Python 3](http://python.org/downloads) and uses the [Selenium library](http://selenium-python.readthedocs.io) coupled with [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/).
+lectureDL is written in [Python 3](http://python.org/downloads) and uses [Selenium](http://selenium-python.readthedocs.io), coupled with [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/).

 ### Pre-installation steps
 - Make sure you have Chrome installed.